andreibogdan22/ProiectPacManPOO/README.md

 ## Technologies Used
 - **C++17** – Core programming language.
 - **SFML (Simple and Fast Multimedia Library)** – Handles graphics, window management, and input.
-- **STL** – Data structures and algorithm implementation.
-- **Object-Oriented Programming** – Encapsulation, inheritance, polymorphism, and modular design.

 ---

 ## Gameplay
 - Navigate the maze to collect all pellets while avoiding enemies.
-- Collect power pellets to temporarily make enemies vulnerable and earn extra points.
 - The game features multiple **states** such as Main Menu, Running, Paused, and Game Over, handled through a **stack-based state management system**.

 ---